koaning/pytest-duration-insights/readme.md

 ## Preview

 We're hosting a demo of this service on GitHub pages.
-You can view it [here]().
+You can view it [here](https://koaning.github.io/pytest-duration-insights/).

+## Roadmap

+We're only scratching the surface of what the `reportlog.jsonl` file gives us.
+We might, for example, also explore how long it takes to setup/teardown tests.
+Feedback is appreciated, especially if somebody has a keen insight that has helped in the past.